LoicSanchez/WebDev/Bootstrap/Readme.md

 Pattern project (.html) -> A page for an image gallery with responsive cards with basic tool bar

-Museum of Candy (.html .css and imgs folder) -> A page built with Bootstrap but doesn't look as "Bootstrapy" to present a fictitious Museum of Candy with a lot of responsiveness
+Museum of Candy (.html + .css + imgs folder) -> A page built with Bootstrap but doesn't look as "Bootstrapy" to present a fictitious Museum of Candy with a lot of responsiveness

 NavBars (.html) -> A simple mockup for a toolbar with responsive behavior